Top 5 Tips To Avoid Medical Errors With Fertility Treatment

 Tips for avoiding medication errors:

-• Keep a medication schedule or app to track your doses and appointments.
+Use a medication schedule or app to monitor your doses and healthcare appointments.

 4. Confirm Identity for Samples

-• Verify that your full name and other identifying details are correctly labeled on your samples.
+Confirm that your full name and other personal details appear correctly on your samples.

-• Ask your clinic about their protocols for ensuring sample security and accuracy.
+Inquire at your clinic about their methods for maintaining the security and accuracy of samples.

 5. Communicate Openly with Your Healthcare Team